sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 If a bug has not yet been reported or has not been resolved, please follow these steps to help members identify the bug.

-- Use a good title to identify the bug
+- Use a concise but descriptive title to identify the bug/issue
     - Ex) `Crash DB4S when try to reset the settings`
 - Detailed steps to reproduce the bug
     - Ex) `File -> Preferences -> General -> Restore Defaults`
 - What you actually expected to do and why
     - Ex) `DB4S settings are initalized normally.`
-- System environment, DB4S version, Loaded extensions
+- System environment, DB4S version, loaded extensions
     - Ex) `macOS Catalina Version 10.15.6(19G2021), DB4S Version 3.12.0, No Extensions`
-- Attach screenshots or screencasts related to the bug
+- Attach screenshots or screencasts related to the bug/issue
     - You can add images can be pasted directly into the GitHub issue,
     but screencast can be hosted on streamable.com and the link pasted into the issue.
-- Crash log (If the crash log is known, **NOT** required)
+- Crash log (If the crash log is known, although this is **NOT** required)
     - If you have a long crash log, [Pastebin](https://pastebin.com/) can help (Make sure to set expiration to 'never')
 - Project file or database file in use (**NOT** required)

-And also a template from GitHub issue will help you write good bug report.
+A template from the GitHub issue will help you write a good bug/issue report.

 ### Suggest enhancement
 Please check the following before suggesting an enhancement.